zhengwuma/zhengwuma.github.io/_posts/2016-01-01-welcome-to-lagrange.md

 I am also interested in the speech language, such as how we perceive and comprehend the sounds signals.
 I did several works on the spoken language machine assessment during undergraduate phase.

-## Questions?

-This theme is completely free and open source software.
-You may use it however you want, as it is distributed under the [MIT License](http://choosealicense.com/licenses/mit/).
-If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=My%question%about%Lagrange%is:%&amp;via=paululele), or [file a GitHub issue](https://github.com/lenpaul/lagrange/issues/new).

-## More Jekyll!

-### Millennial

-Millennial is a minimalist Jekyll blog theme that I built from scratch.
-The purpose of this theme is to provide a simple, clean, content-focused publishing platform for a publication or blog.

-Feel free to check out <a href="https://lenpaul.github.io/Millennial/" target="_blank">the demo</a>, where you’ll also find instructions on <a href="https://lenpaul.github.io/Millennial/documentation/getting-started.html">how to use install</a> and use the theme.

-### Portfolio Jekyll Theme

-This is a Jekyll theme built using the [DevTips Starter Kit](http://devtipsstarterkit.com/) as a foundation for starting, and following closely the amazing tutorial by [Travis Neilson over at DevTips](https://www.youtube.com/watch?v=T6jKLsxbFg4&list=PL0CB3OvPhDA_STygmp3sDenx3UpdOMk7P).
-The purpose of this theme is to provide a clean and simple website for your portfolio.
-Emphasis is placed on your projects, which are shown front and center on the home page.

-Everything that you will ever need to know about this Jekyll theme is included in [the repository](https://github.com/LeNPaul/portfolio-jekyll-theme), which you can also find in [the demo site](https://lenpaul.github.io/portfolio-jekyll-theme/).

-### Jekyll Starter Kit

-The Jekyll Starter Kit is a simple framework for starting your own Jekyll project using all of the best practices that I learned from building my other Jekyll themes.

-Feel free to check out <a href="https://github.com/LeNPaul/jekyll-starter-kit" target="_blank">the GitHub repository</a>, where you’ll also find instructions on how to use install and use the theme.